Duo Zikr: Origins

-The duo's name, "Zikr" derives from the Arabian word for "Prayer" – a spiritual practice aimed at revelation of an internal sense of divine presence.
-The Art of Igor and Olga unites profound philosophy and unique combinations of vocal techniques with chamber and folk vocals, Tibetan Mantra vocal techniques, Tuvan guttural singing, Sufi Zikr, Orthodox rites and more.
+The duo's name, "Zikr", derives from an Arabian word for "prayer" – a spiritual practice aimed at revelation of an internal sense of divine presence.
+The art of Igor and Olga unites profound philosophy and unique combinations of vocal techniques with chamber and folk vocals, Tibetan mantra vocal techniques, Tuvan guttural singing, Sufi zikr, Orthodox rites and more.
 The vocal range of the duet is composed of 4 octaves.

 Duo Zikr was created in the early 1990s.
 The opening performance of the magic theatre took place in 1993 in St. Petersburg at Smolny Cathedral.

-One rare event when the soloists of the Magic Theatre of Voice sang concrete words instead of spontaneous syllables and sounds was the soundtrack to The Song about the Cheese Spirit, an animated cartoon by famous fable of Aesop "The Fox and the Crow".
+One rare event when the soloists of the Magic Theatre of Voice sang concrete words instead of spontaneous syllables and sounds was the soundtrack to The Song of the Cheese Spirit, an animated cartoon by famous fable of Aesop "The Fox and the Crow".

-The Duo has performed concerts in the US, France, Italy, England, Finland, Slovakia, Israel, Australia and other places around the globe.
+The duo has performed concerts in the US, France, Italy, England, Finland, Slovakia, Israel, Australia and other places around the globe.

-Jim Bessman, special correspondent for Billboard magazine (NY, US) - "Apart from dynamic improvisations making the visitors experience unique feelings, there is one more thing about the Duo.
+Jim Bessman, special correspondent for Billboard magazine (NY, US) – "Apart from dynamic improvisations making the visitors experience unique feelings, there is one more thing about the duo.
 That is an astonishing attraction of the passion in the very voices and the manner of the performing".

 In 2007 Igor and Olga launched an experimental project that later on had grown to a full-scale music band called FireVoices.
-The sextet of male singers has been learning Duo Zikr's unique vocal technique ("Freevoice") and individually as well as jointly with the duet they have staged over 50 concerts in France, Czech Republic, Lithuania, Cyprus, Russia and Ukraine.
+The sextet of male singers has been learning Duo Zikr's unique vocal technique ("freevoice") and individually as well as jointly with the duet they have staged over 50 concerts in France, Czech Republic, Lithuania, Cyprus, Russia and Ukraine.